AlexGrama22/LFPC-Labs/reports and screens/Report_lab3.md

         return tokens
 ```
 ### Main
 The Main class imports the Lexer class from the lexer module, and then creates an instance of the Lexer class by invoking its constructor without any arguments.
 Subsequently, the tokenize method of the Lexer instance is invoked with the input string "2 * (21/2) + (3 + 4) - 5 / 6".
 The method tokenizes the input string by separating it into a list of tokens and then returns the list.
 Finally, the resulting list of tokens is printed to the console using the print function.
 The output confirms that the input string has been correctly tokenized into its component tokens, including numbers, operators, and parentheses.
-Moreover, the message "input valid" is printed to the console, indicating that the input string was tokenized successfully without encountering any errors.```python
+Moreover, the message "input valid" is printed to the console, indicating that the input string was tokenized successfully without encountering any errors.

 ```python
 from lexer import Lexer
 class Main: